SMTP Error Codes Reference

 The client sends QUIT, the server responds with 221, and the TCP connection is closed.
 The message is now in the server's delivery queue.

 Each step in this flow returns a specific SMTP response code.
 When delivery fails, the code tells you exactly which step broke down and whether the failure is temporary (4xx) or permanent (5xx).
+Use the Port Scanner to verify ports 25, 465, and 587 are reachable, and the DNS Inspector to check MX records point to the correct mail server.

 In addition to the three-digit reply code, modern SMTP servers include enhanced status codes (defined in RFC 3463) in the format X.Y.Z.
 These provide much more specific diagnostic information than the basic reply code alone.